SkyworkAI/Gamba/readme.md

 ### Training

-We will update training details soon.
+We will update training tutorials soon.

 ### Acknowledgement